hades/flipperone-docs/docs/resources/About-Docs.md

 :::::

 Once your pull request is merged, Archbee automatically picks up the changes and rebuilds the live site at [**docs.flipper.net/one**](https://docs.flipper.net/one).

+Test how changing a page via GitHub affects the published page's URL.